 Simply CLICK HERE to browse volunteer needs and get started.

 Looking to volunteer as a group?
 CLICK HERE to contact Volunteer Engagement Coordinator, Bryce Kruger.

-United Way of York County is proud to partner again with Keep York Beautiful for a Fall Litter Clean-Up in York City, from 8 a.m. to 11 a.m.
-Saturday, Sept.
-21, 2019.
+United Way of York County is proud to partner again with Keep York Beautiful for Global Youth Service Day and a Spring Litter Clean-Up in York City.
 We encourage individuals and families to come out and help clean up the city we all call home.
 This is a perfect event for those that are interested in completing community service hours or for those who are just looking to get out and help their community!

 Supplies will be distributed to volunteers and groups will be assigned locations

 Volunteers will spread out from City Hall and pick up litter as they walk

 United Way of York County established the Youth Volunteer Initiatives program (YVI) in 2001 to work with schools and agencies to engage young people in volunteerism.
 Its mission is to develop and aggressively promote a comprehensive youth volunteer program empowering agenicies, schools and other volunteer organizations to mobilize youth in addressing York County's needs.

 The Volunteer Center Coordinator works closely with the Get Connected database to help develop and facilitate processes for reaching out to and educating youth about the importance of volunteerism and civic engagement.The Volunteer Engagement Coordinator conducts presentations at middle and high schools, as well as various other youth groups throughout York County.
 The presentation focuses on the importance of volunteering and how to find available opportunities.
 Presentations can be made to classrooms or larger groups of youth.
 Information tables can also be arranged.

 Annual Volunteer Events for Youth

 Annual volunteer events specifically for youth are planned throughout the year: